-Meeting requests should be submitted to tircpcomments@dot.ca.gov no later than December 2, 2021 for the first round and January 13, 2022 for the second round, specifying the preferred location or locations and the project or projects the agency would like to discuss, along with a contact person who can be reached prior to the meeting if any details need discussion or clarification.
+Meeting requests should be submitted to tircpcomments@dot.ca.gov no later than May 6, 2024, specifying the preferred meeting time and the project or projects the agency would like to discuss, along with a contact person who can be reached prior to the meeting if any details need discussion or clarification.
 Agencies considering multiple applications or projects with significant project phasing should also specify this in the request.
-If an agency has the flexibility to participate on more than one date and time, indicating this will allow better balancing of available time with requests for meetings.
+If an agency has flexibility with regards to the meeting date and/or time, indicating this will allow better balancing of available time with requests for meetings.
 Specific time slots will be assigned on a first-come, first-served basis.
 Meeting duration will generally be less than 45 minutes and only eligible applicants may request a pre-application meeting.